Last updated: June 16, 2026

 Arrive 10–15 minutes early.
 Late arrivals can lose the slot even with a confirmation.

-If you are also transferring an out-of-state license, the Texas license transfer guide walks through tests, fees (~$33 for ages 18–84 on a standard Class C), and what happens at the window.
+If you are also transferring an out-of-state license, the Texas license transfer guide walks through tests, fees, and what happens at the window.
+Valid unexpired out-of-state licenses issued within two years often waive both written and road tests — expired licenses usually mean 21 of 30 on the written exam plus a road test.

 When online booking fails